Celery adds a delicious savoury

-Celery is a biennial which is grown as an annual.
+Celery is a biennial that is grown as an annual.

-It has a very long growing season and has low tolerance for both heat and cold.
-To most people the normal benefit of home grown produce is the superior taste to shop bought produce however this is not really the case with celery.
+It has a very long growing season and has a low tolerance for both heat and cold.
+To most people, the normal benefit of homegrown produce is the superior taste to shop-bought produce however this is not really the case with celery.

-Also because of the length of time it takes to mature, in most areas it is not feasible to get celery seed to germinate out side as the temperature would be way to cold.
+Also because of the length of time it takes to mature, in most areas it is not feasible to get celery seed to germinate outside as the temperature would be way too cold.
 The seeds are very tiny and hence tricky to plant.

-With the above in mind most amateur gardeners grow it for the challenge rather than for any other reason.
-So if you are up for it here is a guide to getting best celery you can.
+With the above in mind, most amateur gardeners grow it for the challenge rather than for any other reason.
+So if you are up for it here is a guide to getting the best celery you can.

 Varieties / Types

-There are three basic type of celery (some people will argue that there are only two); Winter or blanching / trench; Summer or self blanching; and American Green ( it is this one that is sometime classed as Summer).
+There are three basic types of celery (some people will argue that there are only two); Winter or blanching/trench; Summer or self blanching; and American Green (it is this one that is sometimes classed as Summer).

-Winter varieties can be white, pink or red and is available in tall and dwarf varieties.
+Winter varieties can be white, pink or red and are available in tall and dwarf varieties.

-Summer varieties tend to be creamy-white with a miler flavour than the winter types, neither are they as hardy and need to be harvested before the first frosts.
+Summer varieties tend to be creamy-white with a milder flavour than the winter types, neither are they as hardy and need to be harvested before the first frosts.